handsontable/handsontable/docs/content/guides/columns/column-filter.md

   // enable filtering for all columns
   filters: true,
   // enable the column menu for all columns
-  // but hide the filter menu from all columns but the first one
+  // but display only the 'Filter by value' list and the 'OK' and 'Cancel' buttons
   dropdownMenu: {
     items: {
       filter_by_value: {
-        hidden() {
+        // hide the 'Filter by value' list from all columns but the first one hidden() {
           return this.getSelectedRangeLast().to.col > 0;
         },
       },
       filter_action_bar: {
-        hidden() {
+        // hide the 'OK' and 'Cancel' buttons from all columns but the first one hidden() {
           return this.getSelectedRangeLast().to.col > 0;
         },